vanderbilt-redcap/external-module-framework-docs/i18n-guide.md

 +- README.md
 ```

 `English.ini` is a standard configuration file that must be parsable by PHP's `parse_ini_file()` function (see documentation and example configuration files [here](https://www.php.net/manual/en/function.parse-ini-file.php)).
-Keep in mind that `parse_ini_file()` does not work when certain reserved words are used as keys (ex: yes, no, true, false, on, off).
+Keep in mind that `parse_ini_file()` does not work when certain reserved words are used as keys (e.g. yes, no, true, false, on, off).
 Basically, it looks like this:

 ```ini
 ; This is a comment.